-Under all of these valuation techniques, the Company estimates operating results of its portfolio companies (including EBITDA).
-These estimates utilize unobservable inputs such as historical operating results, which may be unaudited, and projected operating results, which will be based on expected operating assumptions for such portfolio company.
-The Company also consults with management of the portfolio companies to develop these financial projections.
-These estimates will be sensitive to changes in assumptions specific to such portfolio company as well as general assumptions for the industry.
+Under all of these valuation techniques, the Company estimated operating results of its portfolio companies (including EBITDA).
+These estimates utilize unobservable inputs such as historical operating results, which may be unaudited, and projected operating results, which were based on expected operating assumptions for such portfolio company.
+The Company also consulted with management of the portfolio companies to develop these financial projections.
+These estimates were sensitive to changes in assumptions specific to such portfolio company as well as general assumptions for the industry.
 Other unobservable inputs utilized in the valuation techniques outlined above include: possible discounts for lack of marketability, selection of publicly-traded companies, selection of similar M&A transactions, selected ranges for valuation multiples, selected range of yields and expected required rates of return and weighted average cost of capital.
-The various inputs will be weighted as appropriate, and other factors may be weighted into the valuation, including recent capital transactions of the Company.
+The various inputs were weighted as appropriate, and other factors may have been weighted into the valuation, including recent capital transactions of the Company.